 Since they weren’t being observed by their instructors, the crew simply opened the bomb bay doors and chucked the unfired ammo out into the Gulf of Mexico.

 The training involved being at several air bases in the states, including one at Roswell, New Mexico.
-One day, the temperature at a base (I believe it was in Alexandria, Louisiana) was so hot that the asphalt runway melted under their feet, dad said.
+One day, the temperature at a base (I believe it was in Alexandria, Louisiana) was so hot that the asphalt runway melted under their feet, Dad said.

-Also, one day, while at an air base, my dad spotted off in the distance a big bomber.
+At another air base, my dad once spotted off in the distance a big bomber.
 It must have been the brand-new B-29 Superfortress, which saw action exclusively in the Pacific.

 A Little Too Close for Comfort